whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Counting_genes_2.md

 You would then iterate through the second object to compute the summaries.

-- A second way to implement this is to use 'data joins' and 'group by' operations.
+- A slicker way to implement this is to use 'data joins' and 'group by' operations.
 In pandas the functions to use are the [`merge() function`](https://pandas.pydata.org/docs/user_guide/merging.html)) and the [`groupby()`](https://pandas.pydata.org/docs/user_guide/groupby.html) function.
 A simple version